Henrykado/TweakedCutscenes/README.md

 26 Outro - The screen now fades white before Sonic and Tails start running around Mystic Ruins; Removed Sonic and Tails looking at each other while running.

 ### Tails:
-34 Chaos 1, 35 After Casinopolis, 39 Before Chaos 4, 3A After Chaos 4, 110 After landing on Egg Carrier, 112 After Egg Carrier transformation, 114 After Sky Deck - Similar changes to the ones i made to Sonic's version of the cutscene.
+35 After Casinopolis, 39 Before Chaos 4, 3A After Chaos 4, 110 After landing on Egg Carrier, 112 After Egg Carrier transformation, 114 After Sky Deck - Similar changes to the ones made to Sonic's version of the cutscene.

+34 Before Chaos 1 - Similar changes to the ones made to Sonic's version of the cutscene; Sonic faces Tails while he's talking instead of blankly staring into the sky.
 38 Tails is confronted by Knuckles - Fixed Knuckles' punches using the spindash sound effects.
 3E Tails' Flashback - Removes the Jet Anklet if you have it; Removed like 5 frames of a random spot in the jungle.
 42 Tails finds Froggy in the jungle - Froggy no longer jumps above the emerald, so it actually looks like he's picking it up.